Snow-capped peaks of 'Blood & Oil' get panned by North Dakotans

-WILLISTON, N.D.
-North Dakotans, so annoyed that ABC's oilfield soap opera "Blood & Oil" features sweeping vistas of mountains that don't exist in their state, made a drinking game out of the geological farce during the show's Sunday night premier.
+WILLISTON, N.D., Sept 28 North Dakotans, so annoyed that ABC's oilfield soap opera "Blood & Oil" features sweeping vistas of mountains that don't exist in their state, made a drinking game out of the geological farce during the show's Sunday night premier.

 See the dusty peaks of the Rocky Mountains towering over pipelines?
 Take a drink.